Students: Vivek Singh, Manoj Bode, Tushar Semwal, Shashi Shekhar Jha

 In a group of robots, each robot executes a set of tasks in sequential manner where the tasks are pipelined for better utilization of the resources.

 # One last yet important note

-Tartarus culminated from years of work and yet we offer the same to you free.
+Tartarus culminated through years of work and yet we offer the same to you for free.
 It is thus only logical that you cite the following papers when you publish your research derived using this software:

 Tushar Semwal, Nikhil S., Shashi Shekhar Jha, Shivashankar B. Nair, TARTARUS: A Multi Agent Platform for Bridging the gap between Cyber and Physical Systems, Proceedings of the 2016 Autonomous Agents and Multi Agent Systems Conference, (AAMAS), International Foundation for Autonomous Agents and Multiagent Systems, pp. 1493-1495, Singapore.